Florida Parkinson Foundation Center of Excellence

 Highlights of the UF Health Parkinson’s Foundation Center of Excellence

-The potential to get your Parkinson’s treatment from over 10 interdisciplinary specialists in a single day on a single floor of a single building
+- The potential to get your Parkinson’s treatment from over 10 interdisciplinary specialists in a single day on a single floor of the Norman Fixel Institute for Neurological Diseases

 - The world-renowned fast-track interdisciplinary work-up and care for deep brain stimulation surgery (DBS) for Parkinson’s disease and other movement disorders